(This article was originally published on the 15th of October 2017 and updated on the 10th of January 2022).

 - What is the purpose of me owning a car?

 These questions play an important role.
 Ask yourself these questions so that you do not end up making big mistakes.
-For example, if you are looking for a car to transport your large family, then you will have to consider a larger car like an SUV, MPV and etc.
+For example, if you are looking for a car to transport your large family, then you will have to consider a larger car like an SUV, MPV, etc.

-If you would want to modify your car, then you probably would not want to buy a brand new one for the fear of damaging or spoiling it as you may add and replace parts.
+If you would like to modify your car, then you probably would not want to buy a brand new one for the fear of damaging or spoiling it as you may add and replace certain parts.
 Now let us compare both the new and used cars briefly in terms of price, maintenance costs, loan and road tax insurance.

-Used cars generally cost way lesser than new cars.
+Used cars generally cost way less than new cars.
 This is because used cars depreciate faster and can reach up to half of the original price in just 5 years.
-Let’s look at the comparison between new and used cars.
-We would select the most popular car brand and model that Malaysians prefer as an example.
+Let us do a simple comparison between new and used cars.
+We have selected the most popular car brand and model that Malaysians prefer as an example.